mit-orcd/orcd-docs-edit/docs/recipes/rag.md

 Llama 3.1 8B takes about 15GB of space.
 The default cache location for HuggingFace models is `$HOME/.cache/huggingface`.
-If you do not have enough space in your home directory to store the model, you can set the `HF_HOME` environment variable to point to another diectory.
+If you do not have enough space in your home directory to store the model, you can set the `HF_HOME` environment variable to point to another directory.
 For example, to save models to your scratch directory (depending on your storage setup), that would look something like this: